martinholub/jekyll_site/propositions/MakingAcademiaBetter4.markdown

 # Introduction

 Science and research are cornerstones of human progress.
-They enable innovations that shape our lives, help address pressing challenges and expand our understanding of Nature the Universe.
+They enable innovations that shape our lives, help address pressing challenges and expand our understanding of Nature and the Universe.
 Albert Einstein once said,

 > “The important thing is not to stop questioning.
 Curiosity has its own reason for existing.”